 Gundrum Insurance and Investments firstname.lastname@example.org

-• $1000 annual SAA Scholarship given to a deserving Slinger High School student, nominated by the SHS principal, initiated by Jim Crovetti and given annually since 2006.
+• We have discontinued the original great idea of a $1000 annual SAA Scholarship given to a community minded Slinger High School student, nominated by the SHS principal.
+This was initiated by Jim Crovetti and given annually since 2006.

 • Annual Scholarship given to deserving student to attend Badger Girls State Program.